rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-17-c722e9465e40c77a-settlement-order-in-the-matter-of-role-of-axis-trustee-and-embassy-office-parks-.md

 source: sebi
 stocks: []
 tags:
-- settlement-order
-- disclosure-violation
+- compliance
-- reit
+- embassy-office-parks
 - fit-and-proper-criteria
+- information-disclosure
+- key-managerial-personnel
 - nfra-order
-- embassy-office-parks
-- key-managerial-personnel
+- reit
-- compliance
+- settlement-order
 title: Settlement Order in the matter of role of Axis Trustee and Embassy Office Parks in the matter of Fit and Proper Criteria for Aravind Maiya pursuant to NFRA Order dated 19.08.2024